-The cholesterol particles build up in response to inflammation, eventually blocking your arteries and causing heart disease.
+The cholesterol particles build up in response to inflammation, which can eventually block your arteries and lead to heart disease.

 That’s why you don’t want to cook with corn oil.
 Despite being labeled “heart healthy,” it’s actually one of the worst things you can do for your heart.

-And it’s not just cooking with corn oil.
+And it’s not just cooking with this oil that’s problematic.
 Even unheated linoleic acid has major drawbacks.

 Cooking with corn oil is no good.
 Oxidized lipids are among the worst substances you can eat.
 But what about unheated corn oil in your salad dressing?